 Bio for Invited Talks

-With an undergraduate degree (1st Honors) from the University of Hong Kong in 2019, I published during my undergrad 5 NLP papers at top conferences (incl.
+Prior to my PhD, I was a research intern at Amazon AI (2019-2020), supervised by Prof Zheng Zhang, Prof Xipeng Qiu and Dr. David Wipf.
+Previously, I obtained my bachelor’s degree (1st Class Honors) from the University of Hong Kong with my bachelor thesis supervised by Prof Benjamin Kao.
+I published during my undergrad 5 NLP papers at top conferences (incl.
 AAAI, ACL, EMNLP, NAACL, AAHPM).
-For most of my papers during undergrad, I worked remotely with the Clinical Decision Group of Prof Peter Szolovits at MIT CSAIL.
-My undergraduate research thesis was supervised by Prof Benjamin Kao at the University of Hong Kong.
-During 2017 – 2018, I was selected to the Special Student Program at Massachusetts Institute of Technology, where I worked on NLP algorithms and applications to clinical decisions, with Enrico Santus at MIT and Prof Charlotta Lindvall at Harvard Medical School.
+During undergrad, I had visiting semesters at MIT and National Taiwan University.
+For most of my papers during undergrad, I worked remotely with the Clinical Decision Group of Prof Peter Szolovits at MIT CSAIL, and I also worked on NLP algorithms and applications to clinical decisions, with Enrico Santus at MIT and Prof Charlotta Lindvall at Harvard Medical School.

 - English (1st* by the total number of speakers)